Learn More

 The courses apply the theory and practice of double-entry bookkeeping, use of journals and ledgers, preparation of basic payroll records, worksheet statements, bank statement reconciliations, adjusting and closing entries and development.

-TRAMA (Training Responsible Adults as Medical Assistants)
+Training Responsible Adults as Medical Assistants (TRAMA)

 Additional Programs